Reading Smart Meters: IR, D0 & SML Explained Simply

 Possible reasons:

-- PIN not entered (additionally PIN set to "off")
+- PIN not entered (additionally PIN on "off")

 Is my electricity meter compatible?